beginning of content

 Muscles

-Your muscles tense up from adrenaline in preparation for a ‘fight or flight’ response and to protect your body from a potential injury.
-After a stressful event, your muscles relax and your blood pressure returns to normal, but when stress becomes chronic your muscles may not have the chance to relax.
-This can cause back, neck and shoulder pain which can lead to headaches and body aches.
+When you are in a stressful situation, your muscles tense up, in preparation for a 'fight or flight' response and to protect your body from a potential injury.
+After a stressful event, your muscles relax, and your blood pressure returns to normal.
+If stress becomes chronic, your muscles may not have the chance to relax.
+This can cause back, neck and shoulder pain, which can lead to headaches and body aches.

 Immunity

-When you are stressed, your body’s immune system is stimulated to help heal wounds or injuries.
-If you have long periods of stress, your immune system becomes fatigued, making you more vulnerable to infection and illness and to taking longer to recover.
+When you are stressed, your body's immune system is stimulated to help heal wounds or injuries.
+If you have long periods of stress, your immune system becomes fatigued.
+This can make you more vulnerable to infection and illness and can cause you to take longer to recover.

 Skin and hair

-Stress hormones increase oil production which will make your skin more sensitive and oily and over time may cause acne or hair loss.
+Stress hormones increase oil production which will make your skin more sensitive and oily.
+Over time, it may cause acne or hair loss.

 Resources and support